COVID-19 basics for the H2 Biology student [4/20 update]

 The problem with the viral RNA-dependent RNA polymerase is that is lacks the ability to do proof reading.

 Proof-reading is the mechanism that corrects any errors arising from the replication of genetic material.
 Errors gives rise to mutations.
-This ensures a low incidence of mutations that can potentially arise from replication in humans.
-Increases in mutation results in cancer and other genetic diseases.
+Therefore, proof reading ensures a low incidence of mutations that can potentially arise from replication in humans.
+Conversely, increases in mutation results in cancer and other genetic diseases.

 Consequently this will mean that the novel coronavirus has the ability to change over time leading to a slightly different version of viral proteins.